stepanenko/javascript-info/Matrix/02_object.md

 Object Creation and Inspection:

-- `Object.create(proto, [propertiesObject])`: Creates a new object with the specified prototype and optional properties.
+- `Object.create(proto, [propertiesObject])`: Creates a new object with the specified prototype and, optionally, own properties defined via a descriptor object.
 - `Object.assign(target, ...sources)`: Copies properties from source objects to the target object.
 - `Object.keys(obj)`: Returns an array of a given object's own property names (keys).
 - `Object.values(obj)`: Returns an array of a given object's own property values.